Peter Jenner

 Peter Julian Jenner (born 3 March 1943) is a British music manager and a record producer.
 Jenner, Andrew King and the original four members of Pink Floyd were partners in Blackhill Enterprises.

 Early career

-Peter Jenner is the son of William Jack Jenner, a vicar, and grandson of Labour Politician Frank Wise.
+Peter Jenner is the son of William Jack Jenner, a vicar, and grandson of British Labour Party Politician Frank Wise.
 Jenner was educated at Westminster School and Sidney Sussex College, Cambridge, where he attained a first-class honours degree in Economics in 1963, aged 20.
 Appointed as a lecturer at the London School of Economics, after four years he left to manage the then up-and-coming band Pink Floyd.
 Jenner put on a number of free concerts in London's Hyde Park which included the 1969 concert by The Rolling Stones.
 He was asked to manage David Bowie, but turned the offer down.

 London Free School and Notting Hill Fayre

 John "Hoppy" Hopkins, Peter Jenner, Joe Boyd, Ron Atkins, Barry Miles, Michael de Freitas, John Michell, Julie Felix, Michael Horovitz and Nigel Waymouth and others, met at Hoppy's flat in Queensway, London, twice a month.
 Inspired by the American Free Universities and the Victorian Jewish Free School in Spitalfields, the group wanted to offer a wide range of classes including photography, music, and mental health.
 Everyone involved had had some form of further education but felt that it wasn't what it set out to be and wasn't very good.
 So they set out to create a school that did the opposite.
 They set up the first meeting on 8 March 1966 and 120 people turned up, 50 expressing an interest in lessons.
 Over the spring and summer months, classes began.
 They were not official classes, more just people sitting and talking and smoking.
 By the autumn, things picked up and there were too many people wanting to attend.
 Rhaune Laslett offered the free school the use of her house for classes.
 The Free School needed funding, so Jenner set up a Pink Floyd at All Saints Hall in September.
 It was not a big hall: it could not hold more than 300 people.
 This was when Pink Floyd started the course to fame.
 By Christmas, the events were getting centre-page spreads in the Melody Maker.

 Laslett later went on to work with the London Free School to set up the first Notting Hill Fayre.
 Talk of a carnival-style celebration floated around a few discussions about how to promote the Free School and the idea bloomed from there.
 Michael De Frietas suggested moving an indoor Trinidadian celebration to the streets around Portobello Road.
 Once everything was organised and in place, two musicians, Dave Tomlin and Joe Gannon led a small procession down Portobello Road to promote the fayre.
 Initially intended as a children's event, the fayre began with a small pageant procession starting at Tavistock Square and passing through Ladbroke Grove, Notting Hill Gate, Westbourne Grove, and Acklam Road.